How to Complete Form W-4

 Form W-4 instructs employers on how much tax to withhold from an employee’s paycheck.
-Any employees beginning a new job in 2020, or any current employees wishing to change their withholdings, are required to use the new form.
+Any employees beginning a new job, or current employees wishing to change their withholdings, are required to complete a Form W-4 for their employer.

 - IRS FAQs on the 2020 Form W-4